Ada-Developers-Academy/core-unit-1/intro-to-git/collaborating.md

 - When Nakita wants to send commits that are on her laptop to the main hosted repo, she will push her commits.
 This process will use Git's merging tools, and the main hosted repo will now have a new, updated Git history.
     - When Frida pushes her commits, the main hosted repo will also work to have a new, updated Git history.
     - Raul's commits and contributions work the same way, too.
-- All three team members will contribute through making commits, pulling commits from the main repo, and pushing commits to the main repo.
+- All three team members will contribute through making commits, pulling commits from the main repo, and pushing commits to the main repo. -->

-### The Remote Repository and `origin`
+## The Remote Repository and `origin`

+A repo that holds a codebase and commit history that is accessible to team members is called a **remote repository.**

 When we mention the "main hosted repo," we need to find a host.
-In most cases, this decision is already made and the host of this code base is Github.com.

-A repo that holds a codebase and commit history that is accessible to team members is called a **remote repository.**

 This repo is usually hosted somewhere that is _not_ a developer's personal computer.
+In most cases, this decision is already made and the host of this code base is github.com.

 What do we do with a remote repo?
 All team members will look to this one, shared remote repo.
 It will be the main repo that team members can use as a source of truth.
 Team members will get new commits and updates from the remote repo.
 Team members will push their new commits to the remote repo.

+### !callout-secondary

+## Example: The Hike Planner Team
+The Hike Planner team will host their repo on github.com.
+Nakita, Frida, and Raul will all have access to this remote repo.

+### !end-callout

 #### Default Settings

 Often, the remote repo will be hosted on Github.com.
-Git usually gives a nickname to the remote repo hosted on Github.com: `origin`.
+Git usually gives a nickname to the remote repo hosted on github.com: `origin`.
 There are many Git commands that will need a reference to a remote repo; we can use `origin` to mean the remote repo on Github.com

 ## Getting The Latest Version from `origin`

 The remote repository will receive new commits from each team member.

-While one individual dev works on their code on their own machine, they will need to get these new commits from `origin`.
+While one individual dev works on their code on their own machine, they will need to "pull" these new commits from `origin`.

-### !callout-secondary

-## Example: The Hike Planner Team
-The Hike Planner team will host their repo on Github.com.
-Nakita, Frida, and Raul will all have access to this remote repo.

-### !end-callout

 ### Pulling Means Fetching and Merging

 A remote repo has a Git history.
 Recall that so does each developer, on their own machines.
 Git recognizes that these are separate Git histories, even though they're the same project.

 Git thinks about "getting new commits from `origin`" actually as two things:

 1. The local machine needs to recognize that there are updates from another repo
 2. The two Git histories need to merge together, and become one